skip to Main Content

 I’ve worked in news media, publishing, entertainment, edTech, and construction.

-Since 2018, I’ve worked in the sign industry in New York City.
+I work in the sign industry in New York City.
 I’ve managed wayfinding, advertising, civil, and private projects.

-Through 2017, I was manager of content design & production at Isabella Products in Concord, MA.
+Previously, I was manager of content design & production at Isabella Products in Concord, MA.
 I established new branding, designed a consumer-facing children’s eBook app, and created the wireframe for a two-million-dollar NSF-funded collaborative writing platform.
 The latter was based on the idea that with a digital platform and affordable devices, we could foster an environment where children write collaboratively to improve writing skills, study skills, reading, and expression.
 Many solutions exist to teach & measure children’s reading—far fewer exist to teach writing—virtually none in the digital space.
 Exciting concept, isn’t it?

 I arrived at Isabella Products when they acquired NY-based edTech publisher StarWalk Kids Media, where I had been Head of Production/Art Director since 2012.
 At StarWalk we produced a 600-title eBook library.
 The collection included an extensive multilingual section at Amazon’s request, for their Kindle platform.
 It was a wonderful opportunity to work with world-class children’s authors & illustrators whose titles I was re-packaging for their digital debut.
 This was important work with the mission to fill the gap between great books and young digital consumers in a quest to improve literacy.
 In addition to the I.P. of the catalog, I designed the proprietary StarWalk Kids Reader U/I.